 It is important to review the three types of individual tax forms.
 They are 1040, 1040A and 1040EZ.
 Each form has minor differences, which is why it is important to make sure it is the right option for your individual tax filing needs.

-The quickest and easiest form is the 1040EZ, which is typically used by younger adults with no itemizations or dependents.
+The quickest and easiest form to file is the 1040EZ, which is typically used by younger adults with no itemizations or dependents.
 The 1040A is a little more involved than the 1040EZ form and the 1040A is also known as the long form.
 You may need the assistance of a tax preparation specialist to prepare a 1040A properly.

 Health Care and 1040EZ Form Limits